Spring Garden Revival

 • Coolidge Corner: Glacial till soils, moderate drainage, dense zoning, historic district guidelines, mature trees, limited equipment access.

-• Chestnut Hill: Sandy outwash, excellent drainage, larger lots, HOA covenants, proximity to conservation land.
+• Chestnut Hill: Sandy outwash, excellent drainage, larger lots, HOA oversight, proximity to conservation land.

 • Brookline Village: Rocky shallow terrain, excavation challenges, mixed-use zoning, older infrastructure, narrow streets.